jenningsje/joint-call/README.md

 config-gatk-pipeline.sh

-# Run the Entire pipeline:
+# Run the entire pipeline:

 Afterwards run the entire pipeline in the folder for which you have genotype data for the cancer patients within your HPCC Cluster with the following command below: